OWASP/ASVS/5.0/en/0x50-V50-Web-Frontend-Security.md

 # V50 Web Frontend Security

-The category focuses on requirements which protect against attacks that are executed via a web frontend for an application.
+The category focuses on requirements that protect against attacks that are executed via a web frontend for an application.
 These requirements will not be relevant for machine-to-machine solutions.

 ## V50.1 Site Isolation Architecture